Asinphi/snhswebsite/README.md

 ## Quickstart

 The first thing you need to do is find the document with important secret credentials that you'll need as webmaster to access the website.
-You will find it if you go to the shared folder in the Google Drive of the club's gmail, cypressbaysnhs@gmail.com.
+You will find it if you go to the shared folder in the Google Drive of the club's gmail, cypressbaysnhs@gmail.com or the gmail cbhssnhswebmaster@gmail.com.
 There, you'll find a document I shared titled *WEBMASTER CREDENTIALS*.
 You may need to use the search bar to find it.
 As webmaster, you'll be responsible for managing the website through three different platforms: cypressbaysnhs.com, Heroku, and NameCheap.
 Advanced webmasters who want to contribute to the code behind the website will fourthly manage the website through Github.

 ## cypressbaysnhs.com admin panel